nikasimovich/invsnghtlfe/entries/emerson.md

 <h3>Neverending Nights</h3>
 <span class="special">Before</span>

 Because you were once five years old.
 Because you once also believed in disappearing acts.
 And miracles.
 And the Fool’s Journey.
 Because you fell for it.
 Because a blinking light at the center of town is goodbye.
 And a gas station means you have a long way to go.
 Because home is the first Hell.
 A dirt road.
 A big car going nowhere.
 Because it’s your right to be left.
 Because every scenario ends with you on a sidewalk.
 And every night begins with why.
 </div>

 <div class="nightType">
 <h3>Blood Nights</h3>
 <span class="special">East Village</span>

 Because you kissed the girl who left blood confetti in the snow.
 Because you can’t hate her for it.
 Because mouth to mouth feels like resuscitation.
 IV drip bag and marred cuticles.
 Because the iron-tang tastes like the other side of a trapdoor.
 The street numbers turn to letters turn to wasted postage.
-Think of the red on your bottom lip as a souvenir, an I wish you were here.
+Think of the red on your bottom lip as a souvenir, an <span class="special">I wish you were here</span>.
 </div>

 <div class="nightType">